 Dedicated bus lanes or queue jump lanes can be combined with curbside parking to support parking demand in dense urban areas.
-Dedicated bus lanes will need physical separation from travel lanes as they approach intersections to make sure priority is maintained.
+Dedicated bus lanes will need physical separation from travel lanes as they separation from travel lanes as they approach intersections to make sure priority is maintained.